Stabilization-Free General Order Virtual Element Methods for Neumann Boundary Optimal Control Problems in Saddle Point Formulation: Numerical Results

-Hence, the computation of the mass term in $\atildehE{}{}$ does not require an additional computational cost.

-Now, we present the results obtained with this method.
-We compare the errors with the ones discussed in Section \ref{sec:test2} for $k=1$.
-From Figures \ref{fig:stabfree_error_60} and \ref{fig:stabfree_error_120} we see that the errors made by structure-preserving VEM (named \emph{stab-free} in legends) are quite close to the optimal errors made by stabilized VEM, independently of the solution and of the mesh.
-This suggests that this method is a valid alternative to avoid issues related to the choice of the stability parameter.
+In this section we consider the same problem as in Section \ref{sec:test1} and perform a numerical study of the errors done by the stabilized VEM scheme described in Remark \ref{rem:stab} for several choices of stabilization parameter $\sigma\in\{10^{-3},10^{-2}, 10^{1}, 1, 10, 100, 1000\}$.
+These results are compared with the results of the proposed stabilization-free scheme.
+In particular, we consider the most refined meshes belonging to the families \meshtag{Star} and \meshtag{Polymesher} depicted in Figure \ref{fig:mesh}, both featuring around 3000 polygons.
+In Figures \ref{fig:test2_starconcave} and \ref{fig:test2_polymesher} we display the $L^2$ and energy errors corresponding to the discrete solutions for $k=1,2$.
+We can observe a significant dependence of the error of stabilized VEM on the stabilization parameter.
+Moreover, the values of $\sigma$ corresponding to minima depend on the mesh (see in particular the results for the control variable).
+Finally, we observe that the errors made by the proposed stabilization-free scheme are always very close to the optimal errors made by stabilized VEM, independently of the solution and of the mesh.
+This suggests that the proposed method is a valid alternative to avoid issues related to the tuning of the stabilization parameter.